pwang649/myWiki/docs/Combinatorics/Trees.md

 #### Proof

-Proof. (of Theorem 10.7) Take all $A_n$ trees on $[n]$, and in each of them, choose two vertices, which do not have to be different, and call one of them Start, and the other one End.
+Take all $A_n$ trees on $[n]$, and in each of them, choose two vertices, which do not have to be different, and call one of them Start, and the other one End.
 Do this in all possible $n^2$ ways for each tree.
 Call the $n^2 A_n$ objects obtained this way doubly rooted trees.

 We are going to show that the number of doubly rooted trees on $[n]$ is $n^n$ by constructing a bijection from the set of all functions from $[n]$ to $[n]$ to that of doubly rooted trees on $[n]$.
 This will prove our Theorem.